-At Wood Hill Veterinary Clinic, our pet dental services can prevent and treat dental disease.
+At Wood Hill Veterinary Clinic, our pet dental care services can prevent and treat dental disease.
 These services include ultrasonic scaling and polishing as well as extractions (if necessary).
 We also recently added digital dental X-ray technology, which allows us to view below the gum line, where most dental problems are found.
 Digital X-ray images can be produced in a matter of seconds and be easily enhanced on a computer or TV screen.
 They can also be e-mailed, if a second opinion is needed.

 For the safety of our patients, we perform all dental services under anesthesia, and we recommend pre-anesthetic blood work.
 The results of this blood work enables us to determine if your pet is healthy enough for anesthesia and if any underlying medical conditions need to be treated first.
 We monitor every patient’s vital signs before, during, and after each dental procedure, including post-anesthesia recovery time.

 Signs of Cat and Dog Dental Disease

 It’s best to bring your pet in for a dental exam once or twice a year to determine if a cleaning is necessary.
 However, there are signs you can look for at home if you want to be more proactive, including: